Felly Bull

 • Season the chicken, turn the heat up to high and cook for 5 to 7 minutes until well browned.
 Scoop out onto a plate and set aside.
 Cook the celery, chilli flakes and peppers for 5 minutes or until softening and browning at the edges.
 Add the garlic, ginger, crushed peppercorns and spring onions, and cook for 1 minute.

 • Mix together the cornflour, Shaoxing rice wine and soy sauce to form a paste, then gradually add 200ml of water while stirring, followed by the sugar.
 Tip into the wok along with the chicken and cashews, and simmer for 10 minutes or until the sauce has thickened and everything is well coated.
-Serve with rice and some prawn crackers, if you like.
+Serve with rice or noodles, and some prawn crackers, if you like.

 Notes